Down to the last two scientists. Vote for me to keep me in the competition!

 Wake Forest Inistitute for Regenerative Medicine, North Carolina, U.S.A.
 (2011-present)

-My favorite thing is when I come up with an idea that could help somebody who is very sick.
+Favourite thing to do in my job My favorite thing is when I come up with an idea that could help somebody who is very sick.
 I really enjoy sharing these ideas with other people who are just as passionate as me so we can work as a team to turn the idea into a cure.
 While this always involves a lot of hard work, when you visit the patients that you have helped, it is the best feeling in the world.

 When you burn or injure your skin, most of the time you heal normally, sometimes with a small scar.
 However, when wound covers a large area it may not heal at all, and if it does you will end up with a huge disfiguring scar.
 I use a printer – very similar to an inkjet printer used in your classroom – to print a layer of new skin onto patients with these large skin wounds and burns.